 Economic relations between Germany and Burundi are weak.
 In 2018, German imports from Burundi were worth circa 9.5 million euros and German exports to Burundi circa 8.9 million euros.

-In view of political developments in Burundi, the Federal Government has suspended all government-related activities under German bilateral development cooperation with Burundi and deferred for the time being the negotiations with the Burundian government on new commitments, which were scheduled for late 2015.
-Measures that directly benefit Burundi’s population are being continued.
+In view of political developments in Burundi, the Federal Government suspended all government-related activities under German bilateral development cooperation in 2015.
+Development cooperation is restricted to measures that directly benefit Burundi’s population.

 The literacy rate in the age group 15-24 is 80%.
 The school drop-out rate is high.
 There are state and numerous private universities in Burundi but they are barely functioning.

 Art and research lack a framework in which to develop.

 There are no German cultural institutions in Burundi.
 A school in Bujumbura is taking part in the partner school programme promoting the German language.